-Bendamustine is approved for the treatment of myeloma in Germany under the name Ribomustin® and has been used there for many years.
-Treanda, made by Cephalon Oncology in the US, is currently FDA-approved for the treatment of two other cancers, chronic lymphocytic leukemia (CLL) and B-cell non-Hodgkin lymphoma.
+Bendamustine is approved for the treatment of myeloma in Germany under the name Ribomustin and has been used there for many years.
+Treanda, made by Cephalon Oncology in the US, is currently FDA-approved for the treatment of two other blood cancers.
 Since Treanda is available in the US, doctors may prescribe it for other conditions, such as multiple myeloma, based on the existing data supporting its effectiveness.

 The Multiple Myeloma Research Consortium (MMRC) supports the development of bendamustine in multiple myeloma in the US and is currently facilitating a trial evaluating bendamustine in combination with another myeloma agent.

 What do we know about Treanda's activity in myeloma?

 Much of what we know about bendamustine's activity in myeloma is from research and studies conducted in Europe.
 In the laboratory, bendamustine appears to be active against myeloma cells that are resistant to other agents.
 Benadmustine has been evaluated and used alone and in combination with other myeloma agents.